telesoho/vscode-markdown-paste-image/README.md

   Default value is `""`.

+- `MarkdownPaste.namePrefix`, `MarkdownPaste.nameSuffix`

+  The string prepend/append to the default image file name.

+  Default value is `""`.

 - `MarkdownPaste.silence`

   enable/disable showing confirm box while paste image.
 Set this config option to `true`, filename confirm box will not be shown while paste image.